Vital Records Online

 Learn how to request a South Carolina birth certificate replacement from the South Carolina Department of Public Health Vital Records Office (SC DPH).
 The standard processing time is 2 to 4 weeks, and expedited processing takes 5 to 7 business days for an extra $5.00 fee.
 The state fee for mail-in orders is $12.00, while in-person or online orders cost $17.00.
 Additional copies can be requested during the same order for $3.00 each.
 Only authorized individuals, such as those on record, their parents, or legal representatives, can request copies.

-You can now order South Carolina birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order South Carolina birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the South Carolina Department of Public Health (DPH) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the SCDPH by following the specific steps and meeting certain requirements.
 Confirming the costs, eligibility, processing times, and requirements before placing your order is crucial to ensure the successful processing of your application.

 Person ordering a birth certificate with a phone using VRO